ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-2-0-announcement.md

 ## Major Improvements to User Experience

-The Bee 2.0 release brings significant improvements not only in technical aspects but also in user experience for both node operators and data uploaders:
+The Bee 2.0 release brings significant improvements in user experience for both node operators and data uploaders:

 **1. Stability and Performance:** The localstore improvements and the introduction of erasure coding result in a more stable network with far stronger data retrieval guarantees and reduced latency for file retrieval.